Samuel Blommaert: New Netherland

-By 1621, he invested in the Amsterdam chamber of the Dutch West India Company and was appointed director in October 1622.
-In 1623 he and Kiliaen van Rensselaer, Samuel Godijn en Albert Coenraetsz.
+By 1621, he invested in the Amsterdam chamber of the WIC and was appointed director in October 1622.
+In 1623, he and Kiliaen van Rensselaer, Samuel Godijn, and Albert Coenraetsz.
 Burgh were investigating the possibility of the slave trade in Angola.
 In 1624 his grandfather Jacob Hoefnagel became one of the three mayors in Gothenburg and president of the court of justice for a while.
 Louis de Geer received the official monopoly on the copper and iron trade in Sweden and decided to settle there.
 In 1627 Blommaert had an argument with Pieter Trip about 34 Swedish guns.

-In 1628 he collaborated with Van Rensselaer, Godijn and Burgh.
-Godyn, Van Rensselaer and Samuel Blommaert sent two persons to New Netherland to inspect the country.
+In 1628 he collaborated with Van Rensselaer, Godijn, and Burgh, to sent two persons to New Netherland (present-day United States) to inspect the land.
 Gilles Housset and Jacob Jansz Cuyper bargained with the natives for a tract of land reaching from Cape Henlopen to the mouth of the Delaware River.
 This was in 1629, three years before the charter of Maryland, and is the oldest deed for land in the state of Delaware.
 The purchase was ratified in 1630 by Peter Minuit and his council at Fort Amsterdam.

-A company was formed to colonize the tract that included Blommaert, Godin, Van Rensselaer, Joannes de Laet (a geographer), and David Pietersen de Vries.
+A company was formed to colonise the tract that included Blommaert, Godin, Van Rensselaer, Joannes de Laet (a geographer), and David Pietersz. de Vries.
 A ship of eighteen guns was fitted out to bring over the colonists and subsequently defend the coast, with incidental whale-fishing to help defray expenses.
 A colony of more than thirty souls was planted on Lewes creek, a little north of Cape Henlopen, and its governorship was entrusted to Gilles Housset.
 This settlement antedated by several years any in Pennsylvania, and the colony at Lewes practically laid the foundation and defined the singularly limited area of the state of Delaware, the major part of which was included in the purchase.
 A palisaded fort was built, with the "red lion, rampant," of Holland affixed to its gate, and the country was named "Swaanendael" or Zwaanendael Colony, while the water was called Godyn's Bay.
 The estate was further extended, on 5 May 1630, by the purchase of a tract twelve miles square on the coast of Cape May opposite, and the transaction was duly attested at Fort Amsterdam.

 The existence of the little colony was short, for the Indians came down upon it in revenge for an arbitrary act on the part of Housset, and it was destroyed, not a soul escaping to tell the tale.
 According to acknowledged precedent, occupancy of the wilderness served to perfect title; but before the Dutch could reoccupy the desolated site at Lewes, the English were practically in possession.